-Find out all you need know about the new Meningococcal ACWY vaccine for fresher students.
+Find out all you need know about the MMR and MenACWY vaccines for fresher students.
 To have your vaccine when you arrive in Plymouth you must register with a local GP.

-Plymouth University has an independent on campus GP surgery at the Wellbeing Centre, Endsleigh Place above Boots the Chemist.
+The University has an independent on campus GP surgery at the Wellbeing Centre, Endsleigh Place above Boots the Chemist.
 You can register by attending the surgery or by applying online.